 Laura Molinaro, BA focuses on collaboration with her clients and strives to provide a safe, non-judgmental and compassionate environment.
 Laura combines genuine curiosity with empathy and positive regard as a way of being with clients.
 Laura uses the therapeutic modalities of Cognitive Behavioral Therapy and Solution Focused Therapy.
 She has experience working with people with substance use issues, grief, anxiety and depression.

 Laura has completed a Bachelor of Arts degree in both psychology and thanatology (the study of death and losses) from the University of Western Ontario.
 She has also completed an Addictions Careworker Diploma from McMaster University.
-Laura is currently completing her Masters of Arts in Counselling Psychology through Yorkville University and will be registering as a registered psychotherapist with the College of Registered Psychotherapists of Ontario.
+Laura is currently completing her Masters of Arts in Counselling Psychology through Yorkville University.